MynnTapp/MynnTapp/README.md

 # Hi, I'm Desmynn! 👋

 I'm an aspiring software engineer with a passion for building applications that solve real-world problems.
-I love coding with JavaScript, HTML, CSS, and React and continuously learning new technologies to level up my skills.
+I love coding with JavaScript, HTML, CSS, SQL, non-SQL databases, Node.js, Express, and React and continuously learning new technologies to level up my skills.

 ### 🎮 Favorite Games
 - Bakery Simulator